gbatsimm/CHEME_5440_PS3/README.md

 ``atom_matrix.csv`` gives the elemental composition of each of the 18 relevant species which are all composed of C, H, N, O, P, and S.

-``vBounds.csv`` dictates the minimum and maximum rates of each of the 21 listed reactions.
+``vmin_vmaxBounds.csv`` dictates the minimum and maximum rates of each of the 21 listed reactions.
 If vmin is negative, then the reaction is reversible.
 Otherwise, it is modeled as irreversible.
+This contains the significant Park et al data, which contributes to a large drop in Urea flux.

 ``speciesBounds.csv`` dictates the change in concentration of each species over time.
 In SS, these values are all zero.